Dr. Emerson Storm Fillman Richards-Hoppe

 I hold a Certificate of Proficiency (History of the Manuscript) from the University of Virginia’s Rare Book School and have taken coursework at the University of London's Rare Book School as well as the École nationale de Chartes.

-My work station at the Portico Library where I volunteer and restore books from the 16th to 20th c.
+My work station at the Portico Library where I volunteered and restored books from the 16th to 20th c.

 I love words, written, spoken, and printed.